Swampland Statistics for Black Holes: WGC from the asymmetric instability

-In the black hole physics, for instance, the quantity $A$ can be identified with the event horizon area of a Schwarzschild black hole, given by $A=\frac{16\pi G^2M^2}{c^4}$ \cite{Book4}.
+This law basically dictate how one should count the states in the given phase space.\\ In the black hole physics, for instance, the quantity $A$ can be identified with the event horizon area of a Schwarzschild black hole, given by $A=\frac{16\pi G^2M^2}{c^4}$ \cite{Book4}.
+Since we wish to establish a scenario of instability governed by a charge-to-mass ratio, we will not delve into more detailed phenomenological studies of these states.
+We will therefore consider that the observer counting the states is in a reference frame where relativistic effects are negligible.
 Combining Eq.(\ref{eq1}), and the relation $p=\sqrt{2m_gE_z}$, the energy associated with the asymmetric instability is found to be

 where $m_g$ is the mass of a unit charge (particle/specie) of a gauge coupling $g$.
 This quantity is needed to define the characteristic function being the inverse of the production rate of the specie $(g,m_g)$ at a thermodynamic equilibrium.
 Indeed, it can be expressed as follows